vittorioPiotti/PathGraph-JavaFX/README.md

     ```java
-    SmartGraphEdgeBase.DIRECTION_FIRST // Edge in the natural direction (with an arrow).
+    SmartGraphEdgeBase.DIRECTION_FIRST; // Edge in the natural direction (with an arrow).
     ```

     ```java
-    SmartGraphEdgeBase.DIRECTION_SECOND // Edge in the opposite direction (with an arrow).
+    SmartGraphEdgeBase.DIRECTION_SECOND; // Edge in the opposite direction (with an arrow).
     ```

     ```java
-    SmartGraphEdgeBase.DIRECTION_BIDIRECTIONAL // Edge without direction (no arrow).
+    SmartGraphEdgeBase.DIRECTION_BIDIRECTIONAL; // Edge without direction (no arrow).
     ```

 > Adding new edge to nodes with one bidirectional edge implies the automatic adjustment of the bidirectional edge to redirect it at the opposite direction of the new edge